Research

 Women Philosophers in the German Tradition

-This project focuses on Lou Andreas-Salomé (1861-1937) and Edith Stein (1891-1942).
+This project aims to promote the appreciation of women philosophers in the German tradition of the long nineteenth century.
+It focuses in particular on Lou Andreas-Salomé (1861-1937) and Edith Stein (1891-1942).

 The Life of the Mind: A Theory of Personal Development in Modern Thought